pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 !!! note "Precedence"
     - If `custom_only` is `true`,
-    the VM types specified in your configuration will replace the entire list of available VM types in the Ops Manager.
+    the VM types specified in your configuration will replace the entire list of available VM types in the Tanzu Operations Manager.
     - If the property is set to false or is omitted, `configure_director` will append the listed VM types to the list of default VM types for your IaaS.
     - If a specified VM type is named the same as a predefined VM type, it will overwrite the predefined type.